Boxing with giants: Italy's packing robots are not just cardboard cutouts

 It now employs 300 people and has revenues of 50 million euros - thanks mainly to CartonWrap, which measures goods coming down a conveyor belt through a scanner and wraps each in a custom-made box.

-Both Amazon and Walmart are customers, though Ponti said client relationships were confidential.
+Both Amazon (AMZN.O) and Walmart (WMT.N) are customers, though Ponti said client relationships were confidential.
 Others include the Italian fashion group Gucci, the French retailer Leclerc and the Dutch online shop Bol.com.

 At up to 1,000 boxes per hour, CartonWrap machines not only pack much faster than humans; they also save money by reducing packaging waste, CMC says.